Large and young monogenetic scoria cones; extreme diversity of lava compositions from very mafic to dacitic

 The oldest rocks range from about 9 million years old, and the youngest erupted as little as 45,000 years ago.
 The earliest lavas of the Raton-Clayton field flowed onto the surface of sediment shed eastward from the Sangre de Cristo Mountains.
 Continuing uplift during eruption resulted in the erosion of this surface where it was not capped by volcanic rocks.
 During subsequent eruptions, lava flowed down valleys cut between the lava caps.
 The result is a series of “inverted topographic valleys” such that the oldest volcanic rocks are now found at the highest elevations above present erosional levels, with younger lavas at progressively lower levels.
 The most recent volcanic activity occurred at several volcanoes in the center of the field in the vicinity of Capulin Mountain, where lava flows have moved down current drainages.

 The youngest volcanic activity occurred in the center of the field in the vicinity of Capulin Mountain.
 Here lava flows traveled down what are essentially modern drainages.
-Recent work by geologists from College of Santa Fe, Northern Arizona University, and the Park Service (Sayre et al, 1995; Stroud, 1996), yielded age dates showing that Capulin Volcano erupted approximately 56,000 to 62,000 years ago, somewhat older than the reported age of the famed Folsom paleosite (~11,000 years ago).
-Capulin Mountain is a classic cinder cone with associated small volumes of lavas flows.
+Recent work by geologists from the College of Santa Fe, Northern Arizona University, and the Park Service (Sayre et al, 1995; Stroud, 1996), yielded age dates showing that Capulin volcano erupted approximately 56,000 to 62,000 years ago, somewhat older than the reported age of the famed Folsom paleosite (~11,000 years ago).
+Capulin Mountain is a classic cinder cone with associated small volumes of lava flows.
 It is similar in size and morphology, and probably eruptive characteristics, to Paricutin volcano, Mexico which erupted in 1943.